OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

    wsp_dump(elapsed, "qsort_sample");
    ```

-Then, we save our edited program as `qsort_wsp.cpp`, compile it with Cilkscale
+Then, save the edited program (here, we save it as `qsort_wsp.cpp`), compile it
-instrumentation as before, and run it:
+with Cilkscale instrumentation as before, and run it:

 ```shell-session
 $ /opt/opencilk/bin/clang++ qsort_wsp.cpp -fopencilk -fcilktool=cilkscale -O3 -o qsort_wsp_cs